Attention Maryland Tier II Facilities

 The notifications, reports, and inventories submitted to various public agencies are public records but can be subject to some restrictions.

 Section 311 and 312 - Material Safety Data Sheet (MSDS) List and Chemical Inventory Reports - The MSDS lists and the chemical inventory reports are submitted to the SERC, the LEPC, and the local fire department.
-The law requires that requests for EPCRA information be in writing and in reference to a specific facility.
+The law requires that requests for EPCRA information be in writing, in reference to a specific facility, and for the current reporting year.

-These reports cannot be searched by map coordinates, watersheds, or tax map notations at this time.
+These reports cannot be searched by map coordinates, watersheds, or tax map notations.
 In certain cases EPCRA files can be searched by zip code.
 However, this type of search requires generation of a computer report.
 This is a special service and is not covered under EPCRA or the Public Information Act (PIA).

 For the citizens outside the Baltimore Metropolitan area it might be more convenient to request Section 311 and 312 information from the LEPC.
 Click here for a list of Maryland LEPCs.